aadhavan-va/Binary-Classification-of-Neural-Network-from-Scratch-in-Python/README.md

   As in binary classification the output layer can be a sigmoid layer as it returns a predicted value for one binary value i.e(0 or 1) and the other value can be calculated by using the probability formula.
   TOTAL_PROBABILITY =1

+## Dataset
+  1) The dataset taken for performing feed forward neural network is from sklearn.dataset library.
+  2) The dataset choosen is basically  a non-linearity dataset by importing make_blobs,make_moons,make_circles etc..
+  3) In this dataset two features has been taken with 1000 samples  for classification